musturu/philosophers/README.md

 3. Compile the project: `make`

-make will compile 2 executables, phil and phil_bonus, the first one is based on threads and mutexes, the latter uses semaphores and multi-process instead. both take the same arguments which are: NUMBER_OF_PHILOSOPHERS
+make will compile 2 executables, phil and phil_bonus, the first one is based on threads and mutexes, the latter uses semaphores and multi-process instead. both take the same arguments which are:

 1. `NUMBER_OF_PHILOSOPHERS`	defines both how many philosophers there are as well as how many forks
 2. `TIME_TO_DIE`	defines how much time (milliseconds) it takes for a philosopher to starve